mattrussi/gitlab-com-runbooks/docs/cells/dns.md

 ## Summary

 Cells uses Cloudflare as DNS Provider.
 Cells DNS setup is based on the implementation for [Gitlab Dedicated Tenants](https://gitlab.com/gitlab-com/gl-infra/gitlab-dedicated/team/-/blob/main/architecture/blueprints/cloudflare_waf.md#1-gitlab-dedicated-dns-setup).
-We leverage the [Cloudflare DNS Subdomain Setup](https://developers.cloudflare.com/dns/zone-setups/subdomain-setup/) which allows us manage Cloudflare settings individually for each cell subdomain
+We leverage the [Cloudflare DNS Subdomain Setup](https://developers.cloudflare.com/dns/zone-setups/subdomain-setup/) which allows us manage Cloudflare settings individually for each cell subdomain.

-Cloudflare Parent Domain zones are created and managed in AMP.
-Tenant Subdomain zones and their corresponding DNS records are created and managed by Instrumentor.
+Cloudflare Parent Domain zones are created and managed in [Amp](https://gitlab.com/gitlab-com/gl-infra/gitlab-dedicated/amp).
+Tenant Subdomain zones and their corresponding DNS records are created and managed by [Instrumentor](https://gitlab.com/gitlab-com/gl-infra/gitlab-dedicated/instrumentor).
 We create a Cloudflare subdomain zone for each tenant.
 The Parent Domain Zone will contain NS records for each subdomain zone for DNS delegation.
-All DNS for Gitlab Cells tenants is managed by Cloudflare regardless of the cloud provider where the tenant is hosted at.
+All DNS for GitLab Cells tenants is managed by Cloudflare regardless of the cloud provider where the tenant is hosted at.

 ```mermaid
 flowchart TD